Fast-track your way to two degrees in five years.

 During the third year of the program, you’ll engage in community-based laboratory work learning how to interact with data science concepts.
 In the fourth and fifth years, you’ll interact with influential community partners to gain practical firsthand experience, putting into practice what you’ve learned in the classroom.

-With a dual degree in public health, you will be prepared to enter the workforce at a higher level and able to handle greater responsibility within the field, putting you in a position to earn more and advance more quickly.
-The Wingate public health program will prepare you to work in a variety of jobs such as health educator, public health analyst, public health advisor, health program coordinator, program evaluator, research scientist, social service manager, policy analyst, data analyst, health service director and more.
+With a dual BSPH-MPH degree in public health, you will be prepared to enter the workforce at a higher level with the skills to handle greater responsibility.
+Through Wingate University’s dual degree in public health, you will be prepared to work in a variety of jobs such as health educator, public health analyst, public health advisor, health program coordinator, program evaluator, research scientist, social service manager, policy analyst, data analyst, health service director and more.